Display Class V

 Four METHODS of Lei Making:

-If you are entering a Lei, please complete the registration form below no later than August 21st so that the display area can be prepared.
-Each Lei will be accompanied by an entry form and submitted by the exhibitor from 0800-1100 AM on Saturday, August 31st.
+If you are entering a Lei, email Kim and Maggie at schultz.kim@gmail.com and maggieforys@earthlinnk.net no later than August 30th so that the display area can be prepared.
+Each Lei will be accompanied by an entry form and submitted by the exhibitor from 0800-1100 AM on Saturday, September 2nd.
 Be sure to list the plant/floral/natural material used in the Lei on each entry form, as well as the style (as listed above).
+Leis must be picked up on Sunday at 2 PM.
+If not picked up, they will become property of the Flower Show and donated.
+There is a limit of 2 Lei entries per person.

 Download Flower Show Display Class tag: